|

 This once used to be the British Army Headquarters in Bermuda in 1850s.
 There were many barracks for the men and houses for army officers.
 After the British Army had left the island, it has now become the head quarters of Bermuda Police.

-National Sports Center Bermuda: This is a multi-sport stadium located in Devonshire.
+This is a multi-sport stadium located in Devonshire.
 This was earlier called the Bermuda National Stadium.
 The first international soccer was played here in 2001.
-An Olympic size swimming pool is coming up.
-This is the venue for World Rugby Classic and many other sporting events.
+A 50m swimming pool has come up here with 8 lanes.
+The center is the venue for World Rugby Classic and many other sporting events.

 Shopping At Devonshire Bermuda